vincentk191/projectREST/README.md

     - Users will have feedback privileges
     - Admins may remove or add items to the menu
     - What data will you need to store?
 How will it be organised?
 Describe each table, its columns, and its relationships with other tables.
+- Id = 1, will be assumed as admin and will have access to editing everything in the database with the option of granting moderator privileges to allow a more independent take on editing the menu.

 ## Authors